foundry-vtt-community/wiki.js/development/guides/pixi.md

 ---
-title: PIXI
+title: Introduction to PIXI in Foundry VTT
 description:
 published: true
-date: 2020-10-22T14:39:42.457Z
+date: 2021-01-15T19:35:47.213Z
-tags:
+tags: guide, pixi, layer, canvas, filter
-editor: undefined
+editor: markdown
 dateCreated: 2020-09-23T07:01:33.581Z
 ---

-# Introduction to PIXI in FoundryVTT
-This guide is intended to be a crash course in how to draw things on the canvas in FoundryVTT using PIXI.
+This guide is intended to be a crash course in how to draw things on the canvas in Foundry VTT using PIXI.

 ## Basic Concepts
 Foundry uses the powerful PIXI graphics library, and most of the time you will manipulate elements on the canvas through this interface, although if needed you should be aware that PIXI will allow you to dive deep and modify native WebGL elements directly if required.

-FoundryVTT draws WebGL graphics to an HTML5 Canvas element, which is drawn such that it covers the screen.
+Foundry VTT draws WebGL graphics to an HTML5 Canvas element, which is drawn such that it covers the screen.
 The canvas element itself is part of the HTML DOM tree but almost everything within it (except UI elements such as HUD) are not and you cannot access them as HTML elements.
 You can access the HTML Canvas element at `$('#board')` if needed but it is rarely necessary.

 ## The Major PIXI Elements